hghristov/ae/readme.txt

 ✓ Font:
 ✓  - We set up the Allura and Alex Brush font family stacks in the CSS but we don't have the fonts included

-Site Logos:
+✓Site Logos:
-  - We need to account for retina screens
+✓  - We need to account for retina screens

 Icons:
   - We haven't been able to add the icons to the setup yet